gezcarlos22/gezcarlos22/README.md

 🌱 &nbsp;I'm on track for learning more about Web3, Microservice Based Architecture, Machine Learning.\
 ✍️ &nbsp;In my free time, I pursue Logo Designing and Blog Writing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at adityakanoi123@gmail.com!
+✉️ &nbsp;You can shoot me an [email](gez.carlos.98@gmail.com)!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://onedrive.live.com/?authkey=%21AKntgUe4LOwU4xA&id=2C11D5C642133C04%213605&cid=2C11D5C642133C04&parId=root&parQt=sharedby&o=OneUp) for more details about me.
+📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/12XoebO5EKtYr2d7uZn2xJXmV2OPr2tvA/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>